This post contains affiliate links.

 - I highly recommend you pay to have the special offers removed which adds another $15.00 to the cost.

-- An upgrade since we purchased ours is the ability to add more memory via an SD slot.
+- An upgrade since we purchased our first Fires in 2014, is the ability to add more memory via an SD slot.
 I also highly recommend that you take advantage of this.
-Our number one frustration with our Fires is how quickly they fill up and run out of storage space.
+Our number one frustration with our original Fires was how quickly they filled up and ran out of storage space.
 There are different options for memory cards and I notice that prices fluctuate, but as of today the lowest price option is 16 GB for $7.99.
 This will give you lots of memory to work with and you can always upgrade to more storage later.
 (Or you can start with more from the get go – there are options for 32 GB and 64 GB).
 This is also something you could skip altogether to start with and can just purchase later if you find you need more space.
-We manage on 8 GB, though I dream of upgrading everyone to Fires with SD slots some day.

 - I also suggest buying a good case.
 There are quite a few options out there, just be sure to choose one which fits the current Fire model.
 Case prices will run from around $13.00 to $20.00.
 We bought Fintie Cases for 7 of the children and have been very happy with them.
 For our youngest we bought a MoKo case, and have been pleased with that as well.
 I love that the cases come in a variety of colors since I color code my children’s things whenever possible.

 - We did also purchase a warranty on each tablet.
-For the most part the Fires have held up amazingly well, but there have been a couple times where one has met a sad and early end and I have been very glad we had the warranty in place.
+For the most part the Fires have held up well (though I’ve noticed that the quality has gone down from the originals), but there have been several times where one has met a sad and early end and I have been very glad we had the warranty in place.
 Currently a one year warranty is $11.99 and a two year warranty is $17.99 All totaled and purchased individually this brings the cost to roughly $100.00, depending on what options you choose.

 - The Amazon Fire Kids Tablet is $99.99 and includes all of the above: A Fire tablet, Special Offers already removed, 16 GB of storage, rather than 8 (internal, rather than a card as above, but still with an SD slot and the option to add more) a case and a two year warranty.
 One thing to be aware of is that it does also comes with a free one year subscription to Kindle FreeTime Unlimited.
 I would highly recommend turning this OFF and only adding exactly the content you choose for your children.
 Watch for sales.
 I’ve seen this go on sale for $79.99 twice recently.